pennersr/django-allauth/README.rst

   that takes a user as its only argument and returns the display name of the user.
 The default implementation returns `user.username`.

+ACCOUNT_USERNAME_REQUIRED (=True)
+  The user is required to enter a username when signing up.
+Note that the user will be asked to do so even if `ACCOUNT_AUTHENTICATION_METHOD` is set to `email`.
+Set to `False` when you do not wish to prompt the user to enter a username.

 ACCOUNT_PASSWORD_INPUT_RENDER_VALUE (=False)
   `render_value` parameter as passed to `PasswordInput` fields.